Neural manifold analysis of brain circuit dynamics in health and disease: Manifold learning for the analysis of large-scale neural datasets

 We applied NML to data from \citet{yu2007mixture} and \cite{chestek2007single} recorded in the caudal premotor cortex (PMd) and rostral primary motor cortex (M1) of rhesus macaques during a radial arm goal-directed reaching task (Figure \ref{fig:motor}a).
 Neural data was collected for 800 successful repeats, with 100 trials for each of the 8 reaching directions (Figure \ref{fig:motor}b).
-We used NML to analyse the neural activity during the 100 ms time window before the onset of the reaching movement and investigated its tuning with respect to the reaching direction \citep{Santhanam2009FA}.
-The manifold embeddings obtained using different NML methods, both linear (Figure \ref{fig:motor}e) and nonlinear (Figure \ref{fig:motor}f), revealed different types of structures with data points clustering according to the monkey's target endpoint.
-All the NML algorithms tested revealed lower-dimensional structures that discriminate between each of the behavioural states along a single dimension.
-We used the pre-movement neural manifold to classify the behaviour into one of eight different goal directions.
-The two linear NML algorithms yielded the most behaviourally informative embedding, requiring only two dimensions to achieve best performance (Figure \ref{fig:motor}g).
+We used NML to analyze the neural activity during the 100 ms time window before the onset of the reaching movement and investigated its tuning with respect to the reaching direction \citep{Santhanam2009FA}.
+The manifold embeddings obtained using different NML methods, both linear (Figure \ref{fig:motor}e) and non-linear (Figure \ref{fig:motor}f), revealed different types of structures with data points clustering according to the monkey's target endpoint.
+All the NML algorithms tested revealed lower-dimensional structures that discriminate between each of the behavioral states along a single dimension.
+We used the pre-movement neural manifold to classify the behavior into one of eight different goal directions.
+The two linear NML algorithms yielded the most behaviorally informative embedding, requiring only two dimensions to achieve best performance (Figure \ref{fig:motor}g).
 All algorithms performed equally in terms of neural activity reconstruction similarity, with only one dimension being necessary to reconstruct the original neural activity patterns (Figure \ref{fig:motor}h).
 The intrinsic dimensionality of the two linear embeddings, on the other hand, was the highest (Figure \ref{fig:motor}i).
-Non linear NML algorithms extracted lower dimensional embedding at the cost of encoding less behavioural information.
+Non-linear NML algorithms extracted lower-dimensional embedding at the cost of encoding less behavioral information.